-History: Uncover Newport’s Roman history by visiting the Caerleon Roman Fortress and Baths.
-The site contains Roman baths and barracks as well as an amphitheatre, which is the most complete example in the country.
-The nearby National Roman Legion Museum also displays artefacts from the Roman era, including coin hoards and gemstones.
+History: Uncover Roman history by visiting the Caerleon Roman Fortress and Baths.
+The site contains Roman baths and barracks as well as the most complete amphitheatre in the country.
+The nearby National Roman Legion Museum also displays artefacts from the era, including coin hoards and gemstones.

 The city has a number of historically significant structures.
 Newport Castle’s grounds have largely been consumed by roads, but its east side can still be seen.
-It was built between 1327 and 1386 and can be best viewed from the bridge.
+It was built between 1327 and 1386 and is best viewed from the bridge.

 Another striking structure is the Transporter Bridge, which was opened in 1906.
 It is one of only six operational transporter bridges in the world and allowed workers to cross the river to go to work without disrupting the journey of ships.